 Take a walk - Exercise is a great way to reduce anxiety.
 Plan to take a walk, the fresh air might help lift your spirits.

 Plan a movie marathon - Create your own holiday meal based on your favorite foods - it doesn't have to be a traditional turkey dinner - and rent your favorite movies, enough to keep you watching all day.
 Or head out to a movie theatre and plan on seeing several different movies, one after another.

 Host an online Thanksgiving or holiday party - If you are too anxious to attend family events, you can still connect with friends and family online.
 Invite your friends and family to join you on Skype or chat with you on Facebook.
 Let them know they can "drop in" to talk anytime during certain hours and then be sure you are available.

 Treat yourself - It is, after all, the holidays.
 Treat yourself by buying your favorite foods, including an indulgent dessert.
 Take a long bubble bath, drink hot-cocoa by a fire, curl up with a good book.
 Whatever it is that you love to do but never get around to doing, now is the time.
 Make yourself feel special.

 Plan one activity - You may not be able to handle all day family events, but you might be able to handle a small get-together or a church service.
 Think about what you are able to do and plan to get out of the house at least some time during the day.

 If social anxiety is keeping you from spending time with family and friends, start planning now for next year.
-Vow to contact a doctor, look into treatments and be ready for the holidays next year.
+Vow to contact a doctor and look into treatments.